Dental Care for Low Income

-1) The Bureau of Primary Health Care, a service of the Health Resources and Services Administration.
+A service of the Health Resources and Services Administration.
 This supports federally-funded community health centers across the country that provide free or reduced-cost health services, including Dental Care

 Medicare: this is a national health insurance for people 65+ years old or for people with specific disabilities.
 Medicare dental coverage is limited although.